sula234/NovelVisualization/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-В данной работе были продемонстрированы возможности моделей глубокого обучения **Stable Diffusion**  и **Meaning Cloud** на примере задачи автоматической генерации изображений на базе знаменитых художественных произведений. Как показали результаты, модель для генерации изображений требует очень четкого описания и даже так не всегда выдает осмысленные результаты. Более того, проблема ухудшается неуклюжим сокращением текста и другими ограничениями моделей, использованных в данной работе. Однако были получены и достойные результаты, которые будут продемонстрированы ниже.
+In this work, the capabilities of the **Stable Diffusion** and **Meaning Cloud** deep learning models were demonstrated using the example of the task of automatically generating images based on famous novels.
+As the results showed, the model for generating images requires a very clear description and even so, does not always produce meaningful results.
+Moreover, the problem is exacerbated by not clear text reduction and other limitations of the models used in this paper.
+However, decent results were also obtained, which will be demonstrated below.

-Модель Stable Diffusion была использована для генерации изображений на базе текстовых описаний.
-Meaning Cloud анализировала текст и сокращала его, передавая основной смысл. Чтобы упростить работу с текстом, было решено анализировать по 1-2 абзаца. Данный подход очень простой, и реализация не требует много времени. Однако может страдать качество полученных изображений. Текст должен быть максимально точным и подробным, иначе мы получаем искаженные изображения. Для иллюстрации были выбраны первые несколько глав знаменитой сказки Кот в сапогах. Ниже приведен сокращенный текст и полученное изображение. Как видим, чтобы не повторять имена собственные, автор использует местоимения. Однако при обработке модель не понимает, о ком идет речь, и начинает использовать то, что есть. Поэтому вместо ликующего Кота в сапогах мы получаем крысу.
+The Stable Diffusion model was used to generate images based on text descriptions.
+Meaning Cloud analyzed the text and shortened it, conveying the main meaning.
+To simplify the work with the text, it was decided to analyze 1-2 paragraphs.
+This approach is very simple, and the implementation does not require much time.
+However, the quality of the resulting images may suffer.
+The text should be as accurate and detailed as possible, otherwise, we get distorted images.
+For illustration, the first few chapters of the famous fairy tale Puss in Boots were chosen.
+Below is the abbreviated text and the resulting image.
+As you can see, in order not to repeat proper names, the author uses pronouns.
+However, during processing, the model does not understand who it is about and starts to confuse the characters.
+Therefore, instead of a jubilant Puss in Boots, we get a rat.

 ![image4](https://user-images.githubusercontent.com/91324982/222164456-161f3a9c-58dd-4182-8756-988536ddd776.jpg)
-*"Hurray!" he cried, as he reached the front door, and he took a hop,skip, and jump across the piazza, holding his tail gracefully in his left paw.
+*"Hurray!" he cried, as he reached the front door, and he took a hop, skip, and jump across the piazza, holding his tail gracefully in his left paw.
 "Hurray!"Down the steps he skipped, two at a time, down the walk to the gate, his heels clattering on the stone pavement, rat-a-tat-tat, like a cavalryman.
-The road was dusty, but he went along gaily, the sun shining on the bright-red tops of his boots, making him very proud indeed.'*
+The road was dusty, but he went along gaily, the sun shining on the bright red tops of his boots, making him very proud indeed.'*

-Многие другие абзацы без контекста получаются бессмысленными для Stable Diffusion или в целом слишком сложными, чтобы дать правильное изображение. Однако некоторые все таки получаются удачными. В той же самой cказке о  Коте в сапогах есть сцена, где он находит застрявшую свинку в заборе.
+Many other paragraphs without context are rendered meaningless to Stable Diffusion, or generally too complex to portray properly.
+However, some are still successful.
+In the same story about Puss in Boots, there is a scene where he finds a pig stuck in a fence.

 ![image2](https://user-images.githubusercontent.com/91324982/222165057-208ad844-e0ff-46d1-89b3-1abe9fec525f.jpg)
 *He hadn't gone very far when he heard a funny little squeak, and, looking to the side of the road from which the sound came, he saw a small pig stuck between two boards in the fence.*

-Также стоит отметить, что данный подход очень хорошо иллюстрирует абзацы с описанием героев. Далее приведены иллюстрации для романа Портрет Дориан Грей. Однако хорошие результаты могут быть связаны с тем, что по данному роману снимали фильм, и многие герои очень похожи на полученные изображения.
+It is also worth noting that this approach illustrates paragraphs with descriptions of heroes very well.
+The following are illustrations for The Picture of Dorian Gray.
+However, the good results may be due to the fact that films were made using the novel, and many of the movie characters are very similar to the resulting images.
 ![image3](https://user-images.githubusercontent.com/91324982/222165646-321f66fa-85b8-4f64-aef1-572a1c1f4d17.jpg)
 *“Harry,” said Basil Hallward, looking him straight in the face, “every portrait that is painted with feeling is a portrait of the artist, not